postgrespro/pg_probackup/Documentation.md

     pg_probackup delete -B backup_dir --instance instance_name --delete-expired --delete-wal

 >NOTE: Alternatively, you can use the `--delete-expired`, `--merge-expired`, `--delete-wal` flags and the `--retention-window` and `--retention-redundancy` options together with the [backup](#backup) command to remove and merge the outdated backup copies once the new backup is created.

+You can set or override the current retention policy by specifying `--retention-redundancy` and `--retention-window` options directly when running `delete` or `backup` commands:

+    pg_probackup delete -B backup_dir --instance instance_name --delete-expired --retention-window=7 --retention-redundancy=2

 Since incremental backups require that their parent full backup and all the preceding incremental backups are available, if any of such backups expire, they still cannot be removed while at least one incremental backup in this chain satisfies the retention policy.
 To avoid keeping expired backups that are still required to restore an active incremental one, you can merge them with this backup using the `--merge-expired` flag when running [backup](#backup) or [delete](#delete) commands.